utubo/winscp_upload.bat/README.md

 This batch file uploads a file with session of winscp

 ## Required
-- Set path to winscp.exe
+- Set the path to winscp.exe
-- Login to target server with winscp to create a session.
+- Log in to the target server with winscp to create a session.

 ## Usage and Example
 ### 1. Create `_winscip.json` to target folder.